 So much is involved in starting your own business — from choosing a name to building a business plan and filing the official paperwork to doing what you need to do to promote and move your business forward.
 You are already the proud wearer of many hats, and that may include also being the doer of your own taxes.
 But handling taxes also means interacting with the IRS, and that can seem like the beginning of a scary story.

 No one likes dealing with taxes.
-The founding fathers were so disturbed by taxation that they opted to caffeinate the Boston Harbor.
-With taxes comes the dreaded IRS.
-Sadly, the IRS is often imagined somewhere on the scale between Mr. Smith in “The Matrix” and Maleficent from “Sleeping Beauty.”
-But if you know how to stay on the bright side of the IRS, then you can go back to captaining your ship/business and not worry about being audited.
+The founding fathers were so disturbed by taxation that they opted to caffeinate the Boston Harbor instead of paying up.
+Part of the negative connotation with taxes has to do with the IRS.
+Sadly, the Internal Revenue Service is often imagined somewhere on the villain scale between Mr. Smith in “The Matrix” and Maleficent from “Sleeping Beauty.”
+The trick to keeping the dreaded audit at bay is to ensure that your business and you are adhering to IRS business guidelines.

 Numbers, Numbers, Numbers

 The first (and main) step for keeping your business in the good graces of the IRS is to pay attention to your numbers.
 As a small business owner, you really cannot be too careful about checking and double checking your books.

 One of the top reasons that small businesses are audited is simply because the numbers on the tax returns are not correct.
 Most of the time, there is no occurrence of wrongdoing, but rather, the business owner has not been careful in his/her record keeping.